Projects

 Feinman, R. and Lake, B. M. (2020).
 Learning Task-General Representations with Generative Neuro-Symbolic Modeling.
 International Conference on Learning Representations (ICLR).

 Feinman, R. and Lake, B. M. (2020).
 Generating new concepts with hybrid neuro-symbolic models.
 In Proceedings of the 42nd Annual Conference of the Cognitive Science Society.
-[Supporting Info.]

 Compositional generalization in minds and machines